clojurebridge-minneapolis/surviving-clojure/leiningen.md

 ### Creating a project

-When creating a new project Leiningen lets us pick several from pre-configured types of projects.
+When creating a new project Leiningen lets us pick several from pre-configured project templates.
 Creating a base Clojure project is as simple as doing the following:

 `$ lein new app your-app-name`